localgovdrupal/docs/docs/src/content/features/directories.md

 ![image](https://user-images.githubusercontent.com/11015602/134891269-220a1873-2732-4539-b60a-e8806fd9d43d.png)

-Next, use the map to choose a point on the globe relevant to the venue.
+Next, use the map to choose a point on the globe relevant to the school.
 In this case you would be placing a pin on the school building.

 Finally, scroll to the bottom fo the popup and click the _Save address_ button and then save the venue.